-The offeror must state that these takeover rules issued by the Swedish Corporate Governance Board apply to the offer.
+The offeror must state that the offeror has provided an undertaking to the Stock Exchange to comply with the rules established by the Stock Exchange for such offers and to accept any sanctions that may be imposed by the Stock Exchange in the event of a breach of these rules.
+The offeror is also to state that the offer is governed by the rules established by the Stock Exchange for such offers.
 These rules thus become part of the contractual relationship between the offeror and the shareholders of the offeree company.
-This means that the offeror and the offeree company's shareholders are bound by any ruling by the Swedish Securities Council on interpretation or application of the rules with regard to a specific issue (cf. Rule I.2).
+This means that the offeror and the offeree company's shareholders are bound by any ruling by the Swedish Securities Council on interpretation or application of the rules with regard to a specific issue (cf. Rule 1.2).
 This is the case irrespective of whether the Council has issued a ruling at the direct request of the offeror or a third party regarding their specific case or whether the ruling has been issued in another context but addresses a question of interpretation which is also of immediate relevance to the current situation.
 In the latter case, it is assumed that the Council's ruling has been made public so that the offeror can be aware of it.